Expect more monkeypox infections in NZ after Auckland case, expert warns

-New Zealand can expect more cases of monkeypox in the coming weeks, an expert warns, following the news that a person in Auckland has tested positive for the viral disease.
+New Zealand can expect more cases of monkeypox in the coming weeks, an expert warns, following the news a person in Auckland has tested positive for the viral disease.

-The Ministry of Health announced the country's first known case just after 7pm last night.
+The Ministry of Health announced the country's first known case just after 7pm yesterday.

 The infected person was in their 30s and was isolating at home in Auckland, after returning from overseas travel in a country with reported cases of monkeypox.
 There was no evidence of community transmission here, but a very small number of contacts were being advised to watch for symptoms.